WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 * version 0.03 - Added get_option and update_option to store latest newscast update DateTime in WP Options table.
 * version 0.02 - Updated dashboard widget to show latest newscast update DateTime in local timezone.
 * version 0.01 - Created dashboard widget to show latest newscast update DateTime in UTC format.

+## Roadmap

+* AP Style - I want to format the title of the post to AP Style data and time.
+* Editable UI - I want to add a form that stations can fill out with their mp3 file URL, their preferences for cron interval, title, slug, category and tags.
+* Instructions - I plan on putting together a guide on how to create an Alexa Flash Briefing, especially designed for public radio stations.
+* How to Listen Guide - I plan on writing up a customizable guide for stations to post on how listeners can subscribe to their station's flash briefing.